My name is Mair Elliott, I am a Young Patient

 For my work since 2013 I have won the 2016 ‘Making a Difference’ award at the Youth Work Excellence Awards, the 2017 ‘Youth Achievement Award’ at the NASEN Awards, and the 2018 ‘Citizenship Award’ at the St Davids Awards.

-My mission is to raise awareness of mental illness and/or autism and breakdown stigma by speaking openly and honestly about my own story of mental illness and autism.
+My mission is to raise awareness of mental health difficulties and/or autism and breakdown stigma by speaking openly and honestly about my own story of mental health difficulties and autism.
 Part of my mission is to also ensure that future generations can access timely, appropriate, high quality support from health services or other service providers.
 I work from a rights-based mindset and seek to empower other young people to stand up and fight for what they believe in!

 On a personal note, I am an outdoors enthusiast - hiking, sea swimming, horse riding, rock climbing, running and yoga to name a few of my activity based hobbies!
 I love to cook fresh, delicious food, spend time with my animals and relax with my family.
-I am always going to be autistic and will most likely always have a degree of mental illness - but I work everyday to ensure I don't let that stop me from doing the things I love!
 I am an advocate for self-care, self acceptance and living a mindful life.

 Want to hear me speak?
 Curious about my story?
 Think I could help you or your organisation to understand mental health and/or Autism?